 In many developed nations, government subsidies keep the animal agriculture industry afloat.
 For instance, in the U.S., the government gives the meat, dairy, and egg industries $38 billion in taxpayer money every year.
-These subsidies keep animal ag in businesses, and they also keep the prices of meat, dairy, and eggs affordable to consumers.
+These subsidies keep animal ag in business, and they also keep the prices of meat, dairy, and eggs affordable to consumers.

 There’s been no evidence of these subsidies slowing down during the pandemic, at least in the U.S. Reducing these subsidies could help prevent future pandemics, as well as reduce greenhouse gas emissions, pollution, animal suffering, and human illness.

 In an ideal world, the government would respond to the pandemic by reducing subsidies to animal farmers, increasing subsidies for regenerative plant farming, and, in order to make sure farmers and slaughterhouse workers do not lose their jobs, offering financial incentives to companies who transition from animal farming to regenerative plant agriculture.

 Is Trump likely to help prevent future pandemics by reducing animal agriculture subsidies?